MakeraInc/CarveraFirmware/ISSUE_TEMPLATE.md

 ### What should I do before submitting an issue?

-1. make sure you are running the community firmware and controller and check through the change notes to see if it has already been addressed.
+1. Make sure you are running the latest released community firmware and controller and check through the change notes to see if your issue has already been addressed.

 2. Please make sure to **test out the current edge version** of the firmware and controller to see whether the problem you are encountering still exists.